ENGINEERING (GENERAL (GET)

 GET122 - Manufacturing Processes II Credits: 3

 This course is designed to provide the student with theoretical and selected practical exercises dealing with various manufacturing operations and processes.
 The degree of exposure to individual operations and processes will range from assigned textbook and reference readings to laboratory exercises.
-Topics of coverage will include inspection, hot and cold forming, welding, fastening, machining, casting, molding, finishing, assembly, material handling, packaging, process flow, statistical process control, planning, economic justification and related topics.
+Topics of coverage will include inspection, hot and cold forming, welding, fastening, machining, casting, molding, finishing, assembly, material handling, packaging, process flow, planning, economic justification and related topics.
 Conventional and newer methods of production will be covered with an emphasis of how computerized equipment can be integrated into the factory environment.
 Field trips to various industries will supplement instruction.

 GET234 - Introduction to Computer Programming Credits: 3